Christopher J. Davis, PhD

 Davis, C.J., Taishi, P., Honn, K.A., Koberstein, J.N., & Krueger, J.M.
-(In press).
+(2017).
 P2X7 receptors in body temperature, locomotor activity, and brain mRNA and IncRNA responses to sleep deprivation.
 Am J of Physiol Regul Integr Comp Physiol.

 Davis C.J., Dunbrasky D, Oonk M, Taishi P, Opp MR, Krueger JM.
 (2015) The neuron-specific interleukin-1 receptor accessory protein is required for homeostatic sleep and sleep responses to influenza viral challenge in mice.
 Brain Behav.
 Immunity. (on line 4 Nov 2014; PMID:25449578).

 Kay, D. & Davis, C. J. (2014).
 MicroRNAs, sleep and neurodegenerative disorders.
 In: Sahu SC. microRNAs in Toxicology and Medicine.
 Chichester, West Sussex, UK: Wiley, pp. 201-213.

 Davis, C. J., Clinton, J. M., & Krueger, J. M. (2012).
 MicroRNA 138, let-7b and 125a inhibitors differentially alter sleep and EEG delta wave activity in rats.
 Journal of Applied Physiology, 113:1756-1762.